jax-ml/jax/docs/201/profiling.md

 #### Configuring profiler options

-The `start_trace` method accepts an optional `profiler_options` parameter, which allows for fine-grained control over the profiler's behavior.
+The `start_trace` function accepts an optional `profiler_options` parameter, which allows for fine-grained control over the profiler's behavior.
 This parameter should be an instance of `jax.profiler.ProfileOptions`.
 <!-- TODO: Add API documentation for jax.profiler.ProfileOptions -->

-For example, to disable all python and host traces:
+For example, to disable all Python and host traces:

 ```python
 import jax